Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 This repo has three branches that shows the development at different stages

-- 1.0: This branch.
-No database is used and the to-do list is kept in-memory using a List object.
+- 1.0: This branch
-- 2.0: Database support added.
-The to-do list is now stored in the database
+- 2.0: Database support added
-- 3.0: Authentication and Authorization added, making the sample complete.
+- 3.0: Authentication and Authorization

 ### V1.0 Notes

+In this branch the solution will have a full working front-end, sending REST request to the fully working backend REST API.
+The to-do list is saved in-memory using a List object.
+No authentication or authorization is supported.

 ## Folder Structure